Navigation

 Ryan Butler, MA

-Ryan Butler is a psychology instructor with experience teaching dozens of developmental and health psychology classes.
+Ryan Butler is a psychology instructor with experience teaching dozens of university-level developmental and health psychology classes.
 He holds a Master’s degree in Educational Psychology with a specialization in Human Development from Ball State University.
-As an Education Specialist at CNP, Ryan is leading the expansion of CNP’s professional curriculum for higher education and contributing to the creation of instructional resources and the direction of CNP’s academic programs.
+As an Education Specialist at CNP, Ryan leads the expansion of CNP’s professional curriculum for higher education and contributes to the creation of instructional resources, as well as the direction of CNP’s academic programs.
 His work equips students with an integrative framework for understanding mental wellness, advancing the academic foundation of nutritional psychology, and preparing future professionals to incorporate evidence-based, nutrition-informed approaches into the field of mental healthcare.
-He maintains a particular interest in the gut–brain axis and is continuing his formal studies in nutrition and functional medicine to further support this work.
+He maintains a particular interest in the gut–brain axis and is continuing his formal studies in nutrition and functional medicine to support this work further.

 Table of Contents